isomerpages/cris-scri/_national-coordinating-body/SCRI Academy/About SCRI Academy.md

 independent learning are also essential.</p>
 <p><strong><u>Tips for creating an Effective Clinical Research Coordinator Resume</u></strong>
 </p>
-<p>Creating a well-crafted Clinical Research Coordinator&nbsp; resume is
+<p>Creating a well-crafted Clinical Research Coordinator&nbsp;resume is crucial
-crucial for standing out in the competitive field of clinical research.
+for standing out in the competitive field of clinical research.
 Here are some tips to ensure your resume highlights your strengths and experiences effectively:</p>
 <ol data-tight="true" class="tight">
 <li>
 <p><strong>Professional Summary</strong>: Start with a concise summary that